Fansion/FunnyLife/README.md

 It mainly consists of serval *.php* files and a dir for pics used for the service.
 Also there is a *.py* file(getScore) crawing scores from [USTC](yjs.ustc.edu.cn/).

+You can use whatever you want here under GPL.

 Environment
 ---------